 Slipping increasingly rapidly downhill and into middle age, Stu presented Mandate - the island's premier daily news and current affairs programme - for exactly five years before moving to the more sociable Talking Heads lunchtime slot.
 That means no more getting up just after 5am and having no social life - hopefully!

-Born and dragged up in and around Manchester, I first came to the island on holiday as a child - my late uncle, butcher Bill Brogden had shops in Ramsey and later in Douglas in the early 1960's.
+Born and dragged up in and around Manchester, he first came to the island on holiday as a child - his late uncle, butcher Bill Brogden had shops in Ramsey and later in Douglas in the early 1960's.

-Later, as head of my own modest corporate communications empire, I flew over for long weekends after qualifying as a private pilot in 1985.
+Later, as head of his own modest corporate communications empire, he flew over for long weekends after qualifying as a private pilot in 1985.

-In 1997 I opted for an easier lifestyle and moved to Douglas as a marketing services freelancer, but there wasn't much work in that field, so I drove a taxi (my first proper job) and talked my way into Manx Radio, initially as Holiday Relief Bloke.
-I've done most shows at one time or another, but I now take up residency on-air from 12-2pm weekdays for Talking Heads.
-After almost 18 years here I've gone native - I certainly feel more Manx than I ever identified with being a Mancunian.
-Rest assured that plenty of real Manx people have told me (repeatedly) that there IS a boat in the morning!
+He's done most shows at one time or another, but now takes up residency on-air from 12-2pm weekdays for Talking Heads.
+After almost 18 years here he's gone native - he certainly feels more Manx than he ever identified with being a Mancunian.
+Rest assured that plenty of real Manx people have told him (repeatedly) that there IS a boat in the morning!

-With three fabulous and talented grown-up daughters (I offered them money NOT to make me a grandparent any time soon, but they took it and still made me a grandad) I'm still looking for a girlfriend who just about fits 'the official formula', which is allegedly half your age plus seven.
+With three fabulous and talented grown-up daughters (he offered them money NOT to make him a grandparent any time soon, but they took it and still made him a grandad) he's still looking for a girlfriend who just about fits 'the official formula', which is allegedly half your age plus seven.

 Life is not a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside, thoroughly used up, totally worn out, and loudly proclaiming: "wow, what a ride!!"